Kate-liu/MyOpencv/PanoramicImageMosaic/README.md

-# Document Scanning Recognition OCR

-！！！
-This project is not finished.
+# Panoramic image mosaic

-This is Document OCR recognition test project.
+This is Panoramic image mosaic test project.

-## Install package

-- pip install pillow

-## Install OCR Tools

 ## Project Introduce

-We need use Canny, findContours, Perspective Transform to preproccess,

-then use tesseract OCR tools, get result text.
+We need use picture feature matching method, get the finally Panoramic picture of left and right picture.